-According to the law, personal data is “information related to an identified or identifiable natural person” and sensitive personal data is “personal data on racial or ethnic origin, religious belief, political opinion, union membership, or religious, philosophical or political organization , health or sex life data, genetic or biometric data, when linked to a natural person ”.
+According to the law, personal data is “information related to an identified or identifiable natural person” and sensitive personal data is “personal data about racial or ethnic origin, religious belief, political opinion, union membership or organization of a religious, philosophical or political nature. , data related to health or sexual life, genetic or biometric data, when linked to a natural person ”.

 However, this concept is still very broad.
 Personal data can be any information that identifies a person, such as first and last name, mother's name, social security number, email, among others.
 In addition, it is also considered personal data if an information, when crossed with other data, allows to identify a person.
 That is, the account ID of a social network, such as Facebook, can be considered a personal data as well.

 What is the purpose of LGDP?

 LGPD's main goal is to ensure the privacy of personal data (especially sensitive data) and to force companies to use more controls to protect this information from intrusion, improper access and leakage of sensitive personal data.